-OSHA 10 TRAINING (1 credit) An overview of OSHA (Occupational Safety and Health Administration) standards focusing on hazard recognition and injury and illness prevention.
+OSHA 10 TRAINING - CONSTRUCTION (1 credit) An overview of OSHA (Occupational Safety and Health Administration) standards focusing on hazard recognition and injury and illness prevention.
+The 10-hour construction program is intended to provide entry-level construction workers with awareness of hazards in and around the construction work site.
+Emphasis is placed on recognition and prevention and helps create a culture of safety.
 Upon successful completion the student will receive OSHA 10 certification.